 With the concept of my frames carrying plants, I'm hoping to bring people closer to my work.
 In such a way that they simultaneously grow together.
 As the plants grow the piece evolves.
 In order for the piece to evolve the owner must learn the ways of the plant thus growing together in knowledge, and the piece in visual aesthetic as the plant matures.
 The owner must gain knowledge about the specific plants needs, such as watering and lighting preferences.
 As time goes on the relationship will either strengthen or willow.
 If the owner is able to understand the piece and plant paired with it, they flourish together.
 If not, the relationship dies off.

 This was a little jam I did for a client in Dallas, Texas around the Kessler Park neighborhood.
 It was super, super hot when I did this, so I made sure to take advantage of the pool—but really.
 I actually held an umbrella over myself most the time at an attempt to keep from melting.
-It was my first residential mural and I’m really happy with how it turned out.
+It was my first residential mural in Dallas and I’m really happy with how it turned out.
 Natalie helped too!